trishume/sympy-wiki-with-svn/Faq.md

-1. [Why does SymPy say that two equal expressions are unequal?][Why does SymPy say that two equal expressions are unequal?]
+1. Why does SymPy say that two equal expressions are unequal?
-2. [I did the same calculation twice and got different results.
-What's going on?][I did the same calculation twice and got different results.
-What's going on?]
+2. I did the same calculation twice and got different results.
+What's going on?
+3. What is the best way to create symbols?
+4. How good is SymPy's performance?
+5. Where is SymPy going to?
+What are the nearest plans?
+6. What about Sage?
+7. How do I clear the cache?
+8. How do I turn off caching?
+9. Is there a method to get a list with all symbols in an expression?
+10. How can I make my editor highlight trailing whitespace red?
+11. How to connect to our IRC channel?
+12. Why doesn't changing one variable change another that depends it?
+13. When I copy and paste an expression during interactive work, why do I get a different answer?
+14. How can I get sympy to not change what I enter?

 ## Why does SymPy say that two equal expressions are unequal?